 This morning drive from Gangtok to New Jalpaiguri.
 Enjoy some time to explore before you board the train this evening.
 Depart New Jalpaiguri by train ‘Kanchan kanya’ Express to Kolkata.
 (B)

 Arriving early in the morning, you will be met at the station and transferred to your hotel.
 After breakfast, you will depart to visit Kumartuli which is a traditional potters’ quarter.
-This Kolkata neighbourhood not only supplies clay idols of Hindu gods and goddesses to barowari pujas in Kolkata and its neighbourhoods, but a number of idols are exported.
+This Kolkata neighbourhood not only supplies clay idols of Hindu gods and goddesses to barowari pujas in Kolkata and its neighbourhoods, but also exports a number of idols.

 The streets are over-flowing with men dressed in their dhoti’s (unstitched garment for lower body) and women in their distinctive white and red saris.
 The nights are a glittering affair with light shows, elaborate arrangements and crowds that throng the cityscape.
 (B)